matt-roz/progressive_growing_of_gans_tensorflow_2/README.md

 | checkpoint_freq | uint | 54 | epoch frequency to checkpoint models with (0 = disabled) |
 | eval_freq | uint | 1 | epoch frequency to evaluate models with (0 = disabled) |
 | log_freq | uint | 1 | epoch frequency to log with (0 = disabled) |

+**Note:** If you want to train on a cluster (strategy = `'multimirrored'`), make sure that your environment variable `$TF_CONFIG` is correctly configured for each node.
+This repository defines the worker at index 0 as its chief.
+The chief will handle all file outputs (make sure he has the necessary rights to write within the defined output directories).

 </details>